cscis71summe17/TheVacationer/README.md

 **Alex:**
-* In the last 24 hours, worked on restaurants API and UI
+* In the last 24 hours, worked on updating API and UI using TDD
-* In the next 24 hours, will be working on unit tests of the model.
+* In the next 24 hours, will be re-writing the unit tests of the model.

 **Arun:**
 * In the last 24 hours, worked on the sprint backlog items, demo to the stake holder and read me.